This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-How To Make A Small Batch Of Maple Granola
+How To Make Maple Granola

+These photos and instructions help you visualize how to make a small batch of the best maple granola.
 See the recipe box below for ingredient amounts and full recipe instructions.

 oats, nuts, brown sugar, and spices in a mixing bowl.